ahadel943/e-commerce_click_through_rate_ctr_analysis_and_forecast/README.md

 * **Trend and Time Series Analysis**
   * **Seasonal Trends:** Identify patterns over different times of the year (Year, Month) to understand high and low traffic periods.
-  * **Time Series Forecasting:** Use models like ARIMA, SARIMA, or Prophet to predict future web traffic metrics.
+  * **Time Series Forecasting:** Use models like ARIMA, SARIMA, or STDLR to predict future web traffic metrics.

 ## Data cleaning and preparatrion